home-assistant/developers.home-assistant/docs/creating_platform_code_review.md

  1. Requirements have been added to [`manifest.json`](creating_integration_manifest.md).
 The `REQUIREMENTS` constant is deprecated.
  2. Requirement version should be pinned: `"requirements": ['phue==0.8.1']`
  3. We no longer want requirements hosted on GitHub.
 Please upload to PyPi.
- 4. Requirements should only be imported inside functions.
-This is necessary because requirements are installed on the fly.

-### 2. Dependencies

- 1. If you depend on a component for the connection, add it to your dependencies in [`manifest.json`](creating_integration_manifest.md): `"dependencies": ['nest']`.
-The `DEPENDENCIES` constant is deprecated.

-### 3. Configuration
+### 2. Configuration

- 1. Voluptuous schema present for [configuration validation](development_validation.md)
+ 1. If the platform can be set up directly, add a voluptuous schema for [configuration validation](development_validation.md)
  2. Voluptuous schema extends schema from component<br>(e.g., `hue.light.PLATFORM_SCHEMA` extends `light.PLATFORM_SCHEMA`)
  3. Default parameters specified in voluptuous schema, not in `setup_platform(...)`
  4. Your `PLATFORM_SCHEMA` should use as many generic config keys as possible from `homeassistant.const`